EazyMcGee/TheMovieDatabaseForm/README.md

 - Movie Description
 - List (5 max) of films with similar themes.
 NOTE: You will need to search that movie to get information returned

-* When searching by title the TMD API may return more than one result, it will return the first of the results
+* When searching by title the TMD API may return more than one result, the application will return the first of the results